jlousnhd/xwords/README.md

 Searches work by dividing the current board state into 'slots' which represent locations where a word could theoretically be played.
 Each slot is 2-15 tiles in length.
-At the start of the game, there are a couple dozen valid slots surrounding the center tile, none of which contain any letters.
+At the start of the game, there are a few dozen valid slots surrounding the center tile, none of which contain any letters.
 After the first word is played, playable slots surround the letters on the board, containing or adjacent to the letters played.